This document outlines the conditions and treatment you can expect to receive in an Irish prison. It includes information on:

 The vast majority of persons serving sentences are entitled to remission at a rate of one quarter, providing that they are of good behaviour for the duration of their sentence.
 In practice, this means that a person sentenced to 4 years’ imprisonment will be expected to serve 3 years in custody.
 Prisoners who cannot benefit from remission include those serving life sentences.

-The Minister for Justice and Equality can grant remission of up to one third where a prisoner has shown further good conduct by engaging in authorised structured activities and the Minister is satisfied that, as a result, the prisoner is less likely to re-offend and will be better able to reintegrate into the community.
+The Minister for Justice can grant remission of up to one third where a prisoner has shown further good conduct by engaging in authorised structured activities and the Minister is satisfied that, as a result, the prisoner is less likely to re-offend and will be better able to reintegrate into the community.

 Section 13 of the Prisons Act 2007 lists sanctions that may be imposed if a prisoner is found to have breached prison discipline.
-The possible sanctions include:
+The possible maximum sanctions include:

 - Confinement in a cell for a period not exceeding 3 days

 - Suspension for up to 60 days of involvement in specified authorised structured activities or recreational activities, of receiving visits, of sending most letters, of making phone calls or possessing specified items or using other privileges